xnmrph/silly-fox/README.md

 ### Installation
--   Go to `about:profile` and click the "Open Folder" button for the root directory of your browser profile/s.
+-   Go to `about:profiles` and click the "Open Folder" button for the root directory of your browser profile/s.

 -   Download and copy the `chrome` folder into the profile folder.